“I have 20 minutes in the water, how do I maximize my time?”

-Joe Beer also advises swimmers to relax while in the pool to help breathing become more natural.
+Coach Beer also advises swimmers to relax while in the pool to help breathing become more natural.
 “Focus on breathing out, your body will fill your lungs back up again naturally.”

-If you only have a limited time, Make sure you spend all the time you need learning to breathe comfortably while swimming.
+If you only have limited time, Make sure you spend all the time you need learning to breathe comfortably while swimming.
 Click To Tweet